blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [guide-level-explanation]: #guide-level-explanation

 Type extension can be seen as the concept of adding properties to an existing entity type `Type` by creating a new type `SubType` that has a specific relation to `Type`.
 Using `SubType` in place of `Type` must be possible when extending a type, which means that existing properties and links may _not_ be modified.
+This property of extended types is an explicit design decision, as types are still considered "reused" when they are extended.
+Extending types further empowers the idea of gradual convergence, as users can reuse publicly-available types they are not satisfied with.

 For example, an `Employee` entity type could be an extended version of `Person`.
 This `Employee` type could contain all of the properties of `Person` as well as having _additional_ domain-specific properties, making it more concrete while keeping compatibility with `Person`.